Students work hard, but they need mental rests sprinkled into the day. That’s where these exciting brain breaks for 5th grade students come in.

 37. Pass the Ball…Quietly.

-This break break activity is ideal for 5th grade kids.
+This brain break activity is ideal for 5th-grade kids.

-While seated on top of desks, students gently toss around a beach ball.
+While seated on top of desks, they gently toss around a beach ball.

-Anyone breaking any of these rules is out of the game and has to sit in his/her chair.
+Anyone breaking any of the rules is out of the game and has to sit in his/her chair.

 38. Place Heads Down.